Online MBA Program Overview, Curriculum and Courses

 Healthcare organizations need to adapt to the rapid changes occurring in payment models, delivery mechanisms, technological advances, disruptive innovations, and industry reorganization.
 This course covers theory and technique for leading organizations through transformation at the broad strategic level and in terms of improving operations, all within the unique context and challenges of the health care industry.

-There are literally hundreds of different theories and models of leadership.
+There are hundreds of different theories and models of leadership.
 Rather than studying these different theories and models, we will examine leadership from a practical perspective.
 Across these theories, there is a common set of effective leadership practices.
 These practices do not encompass everything a leader needs to do to be effective.
 Nor do these practices address all the nuances of leading different types of people in different healthcare settings.
 Nonetheless, they represent a foundation for exemplary leadership and if you can master these practices, you will be more effective at leading healthcare teams, departments, and organizations.

 Leadership in practice is endlessly fascinating.
 Reading about theories of leadership can be as entertaining as watching paint dry.
 Therefore, the challenge in this class is learning about leadership in a way that is engaging and insightful.
 We will use several interviews with healthcare leaders to help understand the subtleties of leadership action.
 We will also use several exercises, cases, and reflections to have you experience different elements of effective leadership.
 The exam, term paper, and other writing assignments will ask you to analyze and reflect, rather than simply memorize, and recite.